Need more help? Email us your questions: email@example.com

 Meet the Masters can be taught by an art instructor, school staff, parent volunteers or any combination of the above.
 Each artist unit offers step-by-step instructions for all 3 steps of the curriculum.
 In addition, we offer training DVDs for both teachers and volunteers to get you up to speed fast.
 It can be taught by parents or teachers at their school or one of our professional art teachers if your school is in Southern California.

 Many states share the same framework requirements for the arts.
-Click here to see a complete listing of how our curriculum is integrated with the Common Core and state standards for all grade levels.
+Click here to see a complete listing of how our curriculum is integrated with state standards for all grade levels.

 4. Can art supplies be purchased from Meet the Masters?